Upturn Seeks a Research Associate

 - Passionate about understanding the growing impact of technology on people’s lives.

-We strongly encourage people of color, women, LGBTQ+ applicants, and people with disabilities to apply.
+We strongly encourage applications from people of color, women, LGBTQ+ people, people with disabilities, formerly incarcerated people, and people most impacted by systemic injustice.

 The Application and Interview Process